- 150,000 secrets — 25 separate vaults, inconsistent standards, some in plain text in version control

 # Cadence schedules next rotation based on policy

-The logical endpoint of Uber's secrets management journey is secretless authentication — a model where services don't hold long-lived credentials at all.
-Instead, they use their identity (a Kubernetes service account, a Spiffe/SPIRE identity, a cloud provider IAM role) to dynamically request short-lived tokens at runtime.
+The logical endpoint of Uber's secrets management journey is secretless authentication — where services don't hold long-lived credentials at all.
+Instead, they use their identity (a Kubernetes service account, a SPIFFE/SPIRE identity, a cloud provider IAM role) to dynamically request short-lived tokens at runtime.
 When a token expires in 1 hour, there is nothing to steal, nothing to rotate, nothing to audit.
-Uber is actively building toward this model as the long-term replacement for static credential management.
-The Secret Management Platform is both the current solution and the bridge to the secretless future.
+Uber is actively building toward this model using the SPIFFE/SPIRE framework — an open standard for issuing cryptographic workload identities that are automatically issued, cryptographically verifiable, and short-lived.
+As more of Uber's infrastructure adopts SPIFFE-based authentication, the number of long-lived secrets that need to be managed shrinks toward zero.

 Architecture

 The Secret Management Platform sits as an orchestration layer above Uber's six canonical vault systems.
-Applications and services no longer talk directly to specific vaults — they interact with the platform's unified API or use Kubernetes-native injection (where secrets are automatically mounted into pods at deployment time).
-The platform maintains the metadata catalog, handles lifecycle automation via the Secret Lifecycle Manager, runs real-time scanning, and provides the developer self-service tools.
-The vault systems themselves are the authoritative stores; the platform is the governance and automation layer on top.
+Applications and services no longer talk directly to specific vaults — they interact with the platform's unified API or use Kubernetes-native injection (secrets automatically mounted into pods at deployment time as environment variables or mounted files, with no awareness of which vault they came from).
+The platform maintains the metadata catalog, handles lifecycle automation via the Secret Lifecycle Manager, runs real-time scanning, and provides developer self-service tools.

 Before: 25 Fragmented Vaults, No Governance